 Up to 75% of the population is chronically dehydrated.
-I see this every single week at the gym.
+I used to see this every week at the gym.

 Without water, not only does exercise performance suffer (up to 30%) — but almost every aspect of you, physiologically, suffers as well.
 Dehydration can cause symptoms ranging from headaches and fatigue to increased heart rate, trouble focusing, mood swings, constipation, dizziness, and dry skin (stop blaming the climate and lathering up and just drink more H2O).
 That “I’m thirsty” feeling is actually not a warning signal that you are about to become dehydrated, it’s your body telling you that you are already there.